-01 Modification 02 Workgroup Report 03 Draft Modification Report 04 Final Modification

-Purpose of Modification:

-To provide an effective framework for the governance of industry performance that gives industry participants mutual assurance in the accuracy of settlement volume allocation
+At what stage is this Modification document in the process?
+IGT138V: Workgroup Report Performance Assurance Draft Modification 03 Report Techniques and Controls Final Modification Report Purpose of Modification: To provide an effective framework for the governance of industry performance that gives industry participants mutual assurance in the accuracy of settlement volume allocation

-The Proposer recommends that this modification should : •
+The Proposer recommends that this modification should:

-- be assessed by a Workgroup - be subject to Authority decision
+- be subject to Authority decision - proceed to consultation

-This modification will be presented by the Proposer to the Panel on 28th February 2020.
+This modification will be presented by the Proposer to the Panel on 29th April 2022.
 The Panel will consider the Proposer's recommendation and determine the appropriate route.